dylan-lomanto/bikesharing/README.md

 ### Summary

+The majority of the weekday rides appear to be short portions of commutes (likely to or from subway stations or other public transit hubs).
+Depending upon the monetization model (upfront cost per ride or per minute/mile) it may not be feasible to replicate this same program in a smaller city like Des Moines.
+CitiBike relies heavily upon short rides that may not be needed as frequently elsewhere.
+With 81% of the total rides being made by subscribers it can be inferred that the vast majority of rides are part of a work commute.

 ##### Additional Visualizations
 1. Total Trips by Gender: In order to further explore the anomaly of the total number of rides by unkown gender with a birth year of 1969 the total numnber of trips by each gender should be displayed on a bar graph.